What is the first song we think of when we think of "Frozen?"

 And this whole scene seems supports UNREALISTIC ROMANCE, they've just met and they're already getting married?!!?
 Hell even Elsa and Kristoff didn't get it!
 Then this movie seems to mock traditional Disney stuff, with "love at first sight."

 Anyways, we move on to the part where things are about to get ugly.
 The two supposed "couples" want Elsa's blessing for their marriage, Elsa goes bitch mode (hence the ice queen.
 Get it?) and says "no," with a very good reason.
 Then Anna tries to talk with her, and then Elsa unintentionally reveals her powers.
 This part I think was played out pretty good.
 Though I don't think that's how it would happen, I mean if her priority is to not reveal her powers, and seeing as how her glove was accidently forced off by Anna, I'd think she'd keep the hand hidden and just yell at her, but oh well at least it helps advance the plot.
 Then she unknowingly unleashes her powers across all of Arandell.
-And now we have our movie! that's really thought out, but not really that well executed.
+And now we have our movie! that's really not that well thought out, and not really that well executed.

 Okay so then we cut to the middle of the story.
 I've already said the "let it go" sequence was good.
 So lets leave it at that.